imxieyi/waifu2x-mac/README.md

 **Update (2021-10-28):** The developer of "WaiFu2x" responded to my complaint through Apple.
 They have removed their App from the App Store and released the name.
 After calming down I have re-considered the future of this project.
 It was a huge mistake that I chose MIT as license.
 I'll still work on this in the future, but all newer changes will be released under a more strict license.

+## About [waifu2x](https://itunes.apple.com/app/waifu2x/id1286485858) on the Mac App Store
+The app waifu2x on the MAS is based on waifu2x-ios instead of this project.
+It runs through [Mac Catalyst](https://developer.apple.com/mac-catalyst/).

 ## Disclaimer
-I haven't published this app to the Mac App Store.
-Any app appears on the store that looks like this project has nothing to do with me.
+I haven't published an app based on this project to the Mac App Store.
+If any app appears on the store that looks like this project, it has nothing to do with me.

-## About "waifu magnifier"
-The app "waifu magnifier" is based on waifu2x-ios instead of this project.
-It runs through [Mac Catalyst](https://developer.apple.com/mac-catalyst/).
-It is named like this for obvious reasons.

 ## Requirements
  - macOS 10.13+ (Running)